Symmetry enforces entanglement at high temperatures

 We only consider \textit{Abelian} symmetry groups with \textit{on-site} action because their Gibbs states are fully symmetrically separable at infinite temperature.
 In contrast, it has been found that non-Abelian symmetries \cite{Moharramipour_2024,Li_2025,sahu2025entanglementcosthierarchiesquantum} and anomalous non-on-site symmetries \cite{Lessa_2025MixedStateQuantumAnomaly, li_how_2024, wang_intrinsic_2025, li_symmetry-enforced_2024, wang_anomaly_2024, hsin_higher-form_2025} can guarantee entanglement even at infinite temperature, so it would not be as surprising if the entanglement of their symmetric thermal ensembles persists at high temperatures.

 Recent works report similar findings on the persistence of entanglement~\cite{garratt2025entanglementprivateinformationmanybody} and negativity~\cite{kim2025persistenttopologicalnegativityhightemperature} in canonical ensembles at high temperatures.
 Our work provides significant generalization through distinct proof techniques and complete characterization of symmetries and irreps with persistent entanglement.
-Furthermore, we unify the ``no \SDOE'' result for canonical ensembles with the persistence of symmetric entanglement in thermal states under superselection rule, which were previously noted for fermionic systems \cite{Banuls_2007, Benatti_2014, Shapourian_2019finite_temperature, Choi_2024, ramkumar2025hightemperaturefermionicgibbsstates}.
-More specifically for fermions, we are also able to show an equivalent version of Theorem \ref{thm:informal} where the entanglement negativity measure used is the appropriate one for fermionic systems \cite{Shapourian_2017, Shapourian_2019}.
+Furthermore, we unify the ``no \SDOE'' result for canonical ensembles with the persistence of symmetric entanglement in thermal states under superselection rule, which were previously noted for fermionic systems \cite{Banuls_2007, Benatti_2014, Shapourian_2019finite_temperature, Choi_2024, ramkumar2025hightemperaturefermionicgibbsstates} and $U(1)$-symmetric systems \cite{ma_symmetric_2022}.
+More specifically for fermions, we are also able to show an equivalent version of Theorem \ref{thm:informal} where the entanglement negativity measure used is the appropriate one for fermionic systems \cite{Shapourian_2017, Shapourian_2019}, along the way proving existing conjectures in~\cite{Shapourian_2019, Shapourian_2019finite_temperature}.

 \textit{\textbf{Setup and notation---}} We consider a multipartite Hilbert space with $N < \infty$ identical sites, $\Hilb = \bigotimes_{i=1}^N \Hilb_i$, $\forall i,j.\Hilb_i \simeq \Hilb_j$.
 The symmetry group $G$ is Abelian and acts as a on-site unitary $U : G \to \mathcal{L}(\mathcal{H})$, $U = \bigotimes_i u_i$ in a non-trivial way on each site, i.e. $\exists g \in G, u(g) \not\propto \one$.
 Sometimes, we will specialize to homogeneous symmetry actions $U = u^{\otimes N}$.